rjgotten/jquery-mvc/README.md

 ----------------

 The model singleton assumes the following responsibilities:

-- Maintaining a cache of data proxy instances.
+* Maintaining a cache of data proxy instances.
-- Providing methods for registering, unregistering and retrieving data proxies.
+* Providing methods for registering, unregistering and retrieving data proxies.
-- Notifiying data proxies when they are registered or removed.
+* Notifiying data proxies when they are registered or removed.

 ### jQuery.mvc.model.register( [name], proxy, options, [data] )

 Creates and registers a new named instance of a particular proxy class with the model.
 If no name is given, one will automatically be generated.
 The proxy can be configured using a hash of key-value options and may optionally be given an initial data object to act upon.

 	// creating a manually named instance
 	proxy = jQuery.mvc.model.register( "instanceName", ProxyClass, { key: "value" });

 	// creating an automatically named instance
 	proxy = jQuery.mvc.model.register( ProxyClass, { key: "value" });

 	// creating a manually named instance with initial data object proxy = jQuery.mvc.model.register( "instanceName", ProxyClass, { key: "value" }, { foo: 1, bar: "2" })

 ### jQuery.mvc.model.remove( {name|proxy} )

 Removes a proxy instance previously registered with the model.

 	// assuming a proxy named "instanceName"
 	jQuery.mvc.model.remove( "instanceName" );

 	// assuming 'proxy' refers to a registered proxy instance jQuery.mvc.model.remove( proxy );

 ### jQuery.mvc.model.has( name )

 Checks if a proxy has been registered with the model under the given name.

 	// assuming a proxy named "instanceName" is registered jQuery.mvc.model.has( "instanceName" ); // true

 	// assuming a proxy named "instanceName" is not registered jQuery.mvc.model.has( "instanceName" ); // false

 ### jQuery.mvc.model.get( name )

 Retrieves an existing instance of a proxy from the model, if one exists.

 	// assuming a registered proxy named "instanceName" proxy = jQuery.mvc.model.get( "instanceName" ); // the proxy instance

 	// assuming a proxy named "instanceName" is not registered proxy = jQuery.mvc.model.get( "instanceName" ); // null

 jQuery.mvc.view
 ---------------

 The view singleton assumes the following responsibilities:

-- Maintaining a cache of view mediator instances.
+* Maintaining a cache of view mediator instances.
-- Providing methods for registering, unregistering or retrieving view mediators.
+* Providing methods for registering, unregistering or retrieving view mediators.
-- Notifiying view mediators when they are registered or unregistered.
+* Notifiying view mediators when they are registered or unregistered.

 ### jQuery.mvc.view.register( [name], mediator, options, [element] )

 Creates and registers a new named instance of a particular mediator class with the view.
 If no name is given, one will automatically be generated.
 The mediator can be configured using a hash of key-value options.
 Generally, the mediator should be given a DOM element to act upon.
 However, for those cases where a mediator has no ties to the DOM the element parameter is made optional.
 You may pass a string-based selector, a DOM element or a jQuery selector object.

 	// creating a manually named instance
 	mediator = jQuery.mvc.view.register( "instanceName", MediatorClass, { key: "value" }, "body" );

 	// passing a DOM element
 	mediator = jQuery.mvc.view.register( "instanceName", MediatorClass, { key: "value" }, document.body );

 	// passing a jQuery selector object
 	mediator = jQuery.mvc.view.register( "instanceName", MediatorClass, { key: "value" }, $( "body" ));

 	// creating an automatically named instance
 	mediator = jQuery.mvc.view.register( MediatorClass, { key: "value" }, "body" );

 ### jQuery.mvc.view.remove( {name|mediator} )

 Removes a mediator instance previously registered with the view.

 	// assuming a mediator named "instanceName" is registered jQuery.mvc.view.remove( "instanceName" );

 	// assuming 'mediator' refers to a registered mediator instance jQuery.mvc.view.remove( mediator );

 ### jQuery.mvc.view.has( name )

 Checks if a mediator has been registered with the view under the given name.

 	// assuming a mediator named "instanceName" is registered jQuery.mvc.view.has( "instanceName" ); // true

 	// assuming a mediator named "instanceName" is not registered jQuery.mvc.view.has( "instanceName" ); // false

 ### jQuery.mvc.view.get( name )

 Retrieves an existing instance of a mediator from the view, if one exists.

 	// assuming a registered mediator named "instanceName" mediator = jQuery.mvc.view.get( "instanceName" ); // the mediator instance

 	// assuming a mediator named "instanceName" is not registered mediator = jQuery.mvc.view.get( "instanceName" ); // null

 jQuery.mvc.controller
 ---------------------

 The controller singleton assumes these responsibilities:

-- Maintaining a cache of constructor functions for commands intended to handle notifications.
+* Maintaining a cache of constructor functions for commands intended to handle notifications.
-- Registering itself as an observer for each notification that it receives a command mapping for.
+* Registering itself as an observer for each notification that it receives a command mapping for.
-- Creating and executing instances of the proper command to handle an observed notification.
+* Creating and executing instances of the proper command to handle an observed notification.

 ### jQuery.mvc.controller.register( notificationName, command, options )

 Registers a command class with the controller.
 Individual instances of the command will be created and executed for each observed notification of the given name.
 Created instances can be configured using a hash of key-value options.

 	// registering a command for a notification jQuery.mvc.controller.register( "notificationName", CommandClass, { key: "value" });

 ### jQuery.mvc.controller.remove( notificationName )

 Removes a command registered for a particular notifcation from the controller.

 	// assuming a notification named "notificationName" has a command registered jQuery.mvc.controller.remove( "notificationName" );

 ### jQuery.mvc.controller.has( notificationName )

 Checks if a notification has a command registered with the controller.

 	// assuming a notification named "notificationName" has a command registered jQuery.mvc.controller.has( "notificationName" ); // true

 	// assuming a notification named "notificationName" has no command registered jQuery.mvc.controller.has( "notificationName" ); // false

 ### jQuery.mvc.controller.get( notificationName )

 Retrieves a registered command's constructor function from the controller, if one exists.

 	// assuming a notification named "notificationName" has a command registered Command = jQuery.mvc.controller.get( "notificationName" ); // the command's constructor function

 	// assuming a notification named "notificationName" has no command registered Command = jQuery.mvc.controller.get( "notificationName" ); // null

 jQuery.mvc.notifier
 -------------------

 The notifier assumes these responsibilities:

-- Managing the observer lists for each notification in the application.
+* Managing the observer lists for each notification in the application.
-- Providing a method for attaching observers to a notification's observer list.
+* Providing a method for attaching observers to a notification's observer list.
-- Providing a method for broadcasting a notification.
+* Providing a method for broadcasting a notification.
-- Notifying observers of a given notification when it is broadcast.
+* Notifying observers of a given notification when it is broadcast.

+*IMPORTANT*
 The notifier should not be used directly by the programmer, unless performing such activities as unit testing.

 ### jQuery.mvc.notifier.register( "notificationName", observer )